ibm-cloud-docs/DataTransferService/about.md

    $25 per week is charged for extension.
    {: note}

-3. Shipping cost to and from the {{site.data.keyword.IBM}} data center including paying any duties and taxes.
+3. Shipping costs to and from the {{site.data.keyword.IBM}} data center including paying any duties and taxes.

 As the Client, you are responsible for: